Skip to content

 drunc.processes.ssh_process_lifetime_manager_shell

-Provides SSH connection and lifetime management using sh library.
+Provides SSH connection and lifetime management using sh library to invoke shell commands over SSH.

 Classes